sagemathinc/cocalc/notes/final_push.md

  - The api provides the following, where what it does doesn't depend on which snap it's called on.

-      - snapshots(project_id): returns list of all available snapshots of that project on *all* snaps.
+      - snapshots(project_id): returns list of all available snapshots of that project on *all* snap servers.
 This could query the database, parse results, etc.  All snap nodes will return the same answer.
 The database will have a table "project_snapshots" with ttl rows:

               (project_id, hostname, port, [list of snapshots])

-      - ls(project_id, snapshot_name, path): list of files/directories there
+      - ls(project_id, snapshot_name, path): list of files/directories there; does it locally
+        if we own the snapshot, otherwise punts to the owner of the snapshot

       - restore(project_id, snapshot_name, path, user, hostname): extracts, then rsync's relevant files to user@hostname:path.snapshot_name, unless snapshot_name=latest and path='.', in